stnolting/neorv32-verilog/README.md

 GHDL `synth` option is used to convert the whole NEORV32 processor - including all peripherals, memories and memory images - into a single Verilog netlist module file.

-The output of the GHDL synthesis is a _post-elaboration_ result.
+:warning: The output of the GHDL synthesis is a _post-elaboration_ result.
 Therefore, all the processor's configuration options (i.e. VHDL generics) are resolved _before_ the actual output is generated (see the GHDL [internals documentation](http://ghdl.github.io/ghdl/internals/index.html)).